JohannesGro/PyPerf/doc/renderer.rst

 		a human readable output, showing tables or diagrams.
 The renderer provides two use cases.
 Firstly, a comparison between a plurality of benchmarks.
 Secondly, an analysis and determination of a trend of a single system.
-A json file created by the benchrunner can be taken as input.
-Currently this module supports html output only.
+A JSON file created by the benchrunner can be taken as input.
+Currently this module supports HTML output only.

 		positional arguments:
-		  benchmarks            One or more json files which contain the benchmarks.
+		  benchmarks            One or more JSON files which contain the benchmarks.
 		                        It is also possible to use folders.
-All json files from a folder will be loaded.
+All JSON files from a folder will be loaded.

 		optional arguments:
 		  -h, --help            show this help message and exit --outfile [OUTFILE], -o [OUTFILE]
-		                        The results will be stored in this file (html).
+		                        The results will be stored in this file (HTML).
 		  --reference [REFERENCE], -r [REFERENCE]
 		                        A referenced benchmark for the comparison.
 Uses the reference to mark some benchmarks result as positive or